nodegui/svelte-nodegui/website/docs/guides/styling.md

 ---

-In this section, we mostly covered the paint properties in the React NodeGui stylesheet.
+In this section, we mostly covered the paint properties in the Svelte NodeGui stylesheet.
 The next section would cover on how you can use flex to layout your components with stylesheet.